-The price of dedicated hosting ranges from $50/month to $300/month or potentially more.
+The price of dedicated hosting ranges from $100/month to $400/month or potentially more.
 Furthermore, you may even have to pay even more if you want to use additional application software or security features.

-In short, domain names work as an address that directs users to a website.
+A domain name works as an address that directs users to a website.
 Without a domain, people would have to find your website using an IP address that points to our website.

-One element that affects how much a domain name costs is the top-level domain (TLD) – that’s the extension that follows the period symbol after a domain name.
+One element that affects how much a domain name costs is the top-level domain (TLD) – that’s the extension that follows the period symbol after a domain.

 For instance, Hostinger uses the .com TLD (www.hostinger.com).
-Since this TLD is so widely used, it became the go-to choice for most commercial websites.
+Since this TLD is widely used, it has become the go-to choice for most commercial websites.

 Naturally, it’s also one of the most expensive TLDs available, much like .net or .org.

-If you want cheaper alternatives, .xyz and .online are also excellent options.
-Both TLDs cost $0.99/year.
-On Hostinger there are some alternatives to get a domain name for free bundled with other products.
+If you want cheaper alternatives, .store and .online are also excellent options.
+Both TLDs start at $0.99/year.

 In some cases, the name itself can influence the price.
 Beware of names with high branding potential – domain flippers or registrars have probably bought them for reselling.